 5.3.2 Without prejudice to any other right or remedy available to the Supplier, the Supplier shall be entitled to cancel the Contract, suspend/remove NDR Prescribe credits and/or suspend any further deliveries of the Goods to the Customer if payment and/or charges are not received within three (3) months.

 6.1 Example delivery charges:

-6.2 Delivery of the Goods shall be made by the Supplier delivering or procuring the delivery of the Goods to the Customer’s delivery address as instructed via the Purchase order or Delivery address provided via the order made on the website E-commerce system.
+6.2 Delivery of all Goods shall be made by the Supplier delivering or procuring the delivery of the Goods to the Customer’s delivery address as instructed via the Purchase order or Delivery address provided via the order made on the website E-commerce system.

 6.3 Each delivery will be signed for as a proof of delivery.
 The Customer must accept that delivery occurred upon demonstration of proof of delivery by the Supplier or the Supplier’s procured delivery team.